arthuryxt/acfs/README.txt

 cat UNMAP1 UNMAP1.rc > UNMAP
 perl -e 'open IN,"UNMAP_expr1"; my $line=<IN>; print $line; while(<IN>){chomp; my @a=split("\t",$_); print join("\t",@a),"\n"; $a[0]="rc".$a[0]; print join("\t",@a),"\n";}' > UNMAP_expr
 # Note this sample is from human, therefore human annotation should be used.

+#1C# for single-end and paired-end RNA-Seq unmapped reads.
+# First align raw RNA-Seq reads to some reference with tools (such as Bowtie/BWA/STAR), obtain a SAM file containing all unmapped reads.
+# For example if you choose Tophat, please convert <unmapped.bam> to <unmapped.sam>
+# Then run the following command:
+perl convert_unmapped_SAM_to_fa_for_acfs.pl unmapped.sam newName newNAME.fa
+# where <newName> is the new sample ID that is used to change the fasta/fastq header to ACF style.
+It could be "Ctrl12" or "TreatA.rep2", your choice.
+Just remember, there should be NO underscore as "_" in it.
+# and <newNAME.fa> is the name of the converted file.
+Name it whatever you like.
+perl Truseq_merge_unique_fa.pl UNMAP newid newNAME.fa

 #_2_# prepare for annotation